-OUAC members who have competed for the University against Cambridge are then invited to join the Achilles Club.
+OUAC members who have competed for the University against Cambridge are invited to join the Achilles Club.
 The Club is exclusively for past and present OUAC and CUAC members, and exists to help strengthen and maintain for life the friendships forged between University club mates and their rivals at Cambridge.
 To this end the Achilles Club shoulders the following responsibilities.

 Every fourth year Achilles arranges a tour to the USA for a series of matches against the Ivy League Universities: this tour is exclusively for Oxford and Cambridge students, and all OUAC members are eligible for consideration for selection for one such tour.
 In the intervening years, Achilles hosts reciprocal matches for visiting American teams, which OUAC athletes are expected to support.

 Other major overseas tours are arranged which are open to all Achilles members, past and present students alike: these are a particularly enjoyable way of broadening athletic, social and geographic horizons.
 In September 2002 Achilles visited Singapore (winning 14 medals in their National Championships) and Australia (where they were royally received by Sydney University AC).
 In recent years Achilles teams have toured to Austria, China (twice), Japan, Hong Kong and South Africa, and undertaken shorter domestic trips to eg. the Channel Islands and the Isle of Wight.

 Achilles enters teams for several matches in the UK each year.
 They offer good class competition and a friendly opportunity for past and present members of CUAC and OUAC to compete together.